minio/warp/README.md

 Warp checks whether clocks are within one second of the server, but ideally, clocks should be synchronized with [NTP](http://www.ntp.org/) or a similar service.

+To use Kubernetes see [Running warp on kubernetes](https://github.com/minio/warp/blob/master/k8s/README.md).

 ## Client Setup

 WARNING: Never run warp clients on a publicly exposed port.
 Clients have the potential to DDOS any service.